Which headline will get more clicks, likes, and shares?

 While your headline in your content may (and should) differ from what you set as your meta headline, it’s still important to incorporate those keywords into something that people want to click.

-For example, I just typed in “easy healthy recipes” into Google, and these results came up:
+For example, when I type “easy healthy recipes” into Google, these results come up:

 Just because you need to use keywords in your meta title doesn’t mean you should ignore headline formulas, like Best Health Mag clearly did with their headline “recipes”.

 Take a look at your podcast title on iTunes and Stitcher, your Youtube Channel name, or your blog title in WordPress or Squarespace.

-Use headline formulas after your brand’s name in your titles to draw interest, like Nathan Chan does with the Foundr Magazine Podcast:
+Create a tagline using the headline templates above to draw interest, like Nathan Chan does with the Foundr Magazine Podcast:

-Nathan Barry uses the Objection Preemptive headline formula (No/Yes, You [Pre-Empt Objection] to [Achieve Desired Result]) on his sales page for Authority to catch the visitor’s attention right away.
+Nathan Barry uses the Objection Preemptive headline formula ([No/Yes], You [Pre-Empt Objection] to [Achieve Desired Result]) on his sales page subheadline for Authority to catch the visitor’s attention right away.

-Jon Morrow uses the Tutorial Headline formula (A [Power Word] Tutorial to [Achieve Desired Outcome]) in his sales page for his membership website, Serious Bloggers Only:
+Jon Morrow uses the Tutorial Headline formula ([Power Word] Tutorial to [Achieve Desired Outcome]) in his sales page for his membership website, Serious Bloggers Only:

 In our recent guide about using power words in your marketing, I told you about how your visitors do not read every word of your article.

-But what if you can capture their attention?
-What if you could make them actually read your content rather than just scanning over it, making a snap judgement, and hovering their mouse over the “x” button?
+But what if you could capture their attention?
+What if you could make them actually read your content rather than just scanning over it, making a snap judgment, and hovering their mouse over the “x” button?

 Good news!
 You can by including headline formulas in your subheads.

 Subheads break up the text on your page, add visual interest, and a strong subhead will capture interest and lead the reader down the page, increasing the average read rate of your articles.

 Your email list is crucial to the health of your business (and your wallet).

-Instead give your opt-ins a boost by including headline formulas in all of your opt-in opportunities:
+Instead give your email optins a boost by including headline formulas on all of your optin opportunities:

-Whether you’re offering an opt-in bribe in your Welcome Mat or just inviting your visitors to subscribe, creating a swoon-worthy headline will boost your conversions like crazy.
+Whether you’re offering an optin bribe on your Welcome Mat or inviting your visitors to subscribe, creating a swoon-worthy headline will boost your conversions like crazy.